Mikicrepstudios/Random-SDL-Game/output/BUGS.md

 Explanation: Bug is caused by going off map
 Update2: Fixed but now hovering over it crashes

-2: Fonts sometime freaks out and whole games font goes into chrisis
+2: Fonts sometime freaks out and whole games font goes into crisis

 3. Presets dont work
 Explanation: Will be fully implemented after release